NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/cases/_index.md

 ---
 title: Cases
 subtitle: We work on a variety of cases.
-Once an audit commission has gathered and formulated an advice, the original problem statement and corresponding advice will be publish here.
+Once an audit commission has gathered and formulated an advice, the original problem statement and corresponding advice will be published here.
 Please [<span style="color:#005aa7"> reach out</span>](index.html#contactform) to us when you have an ethical issue for review.
 image: images/illustration2.jpeg

 ---